chengwenxi/nitro/docs/intro/intro.md

 We really meant it, yes.
 Different layer 2 protocols emphasize and optimize for different things; Mantle was created with Ethereum compatibility as a top priority.
 This means users can use Mantle with all their favorite Ethereum wallets; developers can build and deploy contracts with all their favorite Ethereum libraries and tooling; in fact, most of the time, the experience of using Mantle will feel identical to that of using Ethereum (with the important exception of it being much cheaper and faster).

 Much development went into achieving this level of Ethereum compatibility.
 But at its core: the Mantle itself uses a fork of [Geth](../mtos/geth.md) — the most widely used Ethereum implementation — with modifications to transform it into a trustless layer 2.
 This means most of the code running in Mantle is identical to the code running in Ethereum.
-We call this cutting-edge approach Nitro (developers can see the codebase [here](https://github.com/mantlenetworkio/mantle)).
+We call this cutting-edge approach Mantle (developers can see the codebase [here](https://github.com/mantlenetworkio/mantle)).

 #### Q: So it sounds like Mantle Rollup is an ideal solution that solves any and all scaling problems…?